adrianva/python-sockets/README.md

 Some unit tests are included in order to ensure the basic funcionality.

-If you want to run `test_client.py' you need to start the server first (as it was mentioned above).
+If you want to run `test_client.py` you need to start the server first (as it was mentioned above).

 - `python test_server.py`
-- Start the server: 'python server.py'
+- Start the server: `python server.py`
 - `python test_client.py`